 Step 7: Start Slow, Then Grow

 The final step is to be consistent.
 Sending one newsletter with a direct link to your online payment system won’t get you to your cashless school goal.
 New students enter the district every year, which means you need to consistently tell parents about their online payment options.
-But don’t be discouraged if you don’t transition to a cashless school overnight.
-Keep at it!
-Starting slow and adding fee types as you go, along with consistent promotion, will help you successfully grow online payments.

 18 Tips to Choose the Right Cashless School Payment System

-1. Consider District's Payment Goals First
+1. Consider the District's Payment Goals First

 2. Balance the Cost with Budget and Goals

 This one might seem obvious, but cost is one of the biggest factors in finding the right school payment software for your district.
-Your district will need to compare your budget with the cost of your ideal system to make this decision.
+Your district will need to compare your school's budget with the cost of your ideal system to make this decision.

 3. Make a List of Every Fee You Want to Process Online